bheinzerling/pyrouge/README.md

 ## Installation

-Instruction on installing ROUGE can be found [here](http://jpbalb.in/post/42675198985/figuring-out-rouge).
+Instructions on installing ROUGE can be found [here](http://jpbalb.in/post/42675198985/figuring-out-rouge).

 Depending on your system, you might have to run the following commands as root.